Populism in the United States

-Populism in the United States reaches back to the Presidency of Andrew Jackson in the 1830s and to the People's Party in the 1890s.
-It has made a resurgence in modern-day politics in not only the United States but also democracies around the world.
-Populism is an approach to politics which views "the people" as being opposed to "the elite" and is often used as a synonym of anti-establishment; as an ideology, it transcends the typical divisions of left and right and has become more prevalent in the US with the rise of disenfranchisement and apathy toward the establishment.
-The definition of populism is a complex one as due to its mercurial nature; it has been defined by many different scholars with different focuses, including political, economic, social, and discursive features.
-Populism is often split into two variants in the US, one with a focus on culture and the other that focuses on economics.
+Populism in the United States reaches back to the presidency of Andrew Jackson in the 1830s and to the People's Party in the 1890s.
+It made a resurgence in 2010s–2020s politics, not only in the United States but in democracies around the world.
+Populism is an approach to politics which views "the people" as being opposed to "the elite" and is often used synonymously with "anti-establishment".
+As an ideology, populism transcends the typical divisions of left and right and has become more prevalent in the U.S. with a rise in voter apathy toward, and alienation from, the prevailing political system.
+The definition of populism is a complex one due to its mercurial nature; it has been defined by many different scholars with varying focuses on political, economic, social and cultural features.
+Populism is often split into two categories in the U.S., one that emphasizes economics, and one that emphasizes culture.

 Overview

 A division of American populism into two strains has been suggested: one being an economic form of populism opposed to financial elites, and the other being a cultural populism opposed to intellectual elitism.
 The economic strain is claimed to have a longer history, including the likes of Andrew Jackson and William Jennings Bryan, while cultural populism is recognized as starting in the 1960s with George Wallace.
-However, the modern-day rise of populism on both sides of the political spectrum has been said to have stemmed from voter apathy with the current governmental system and those running it, and, subsequently, populist politics are said to play a constitutive role in political realignments, in which moral boundaries between groups are redrawn and categories of "us" and "them" emerge.
+The early 21st-century rise in populism, on both sides of the political spectrum, reportedly stemmed from voter disenchantment with the current governmental system and those running it.
+Populism is said to play a constitutive role in U.S. political realignments, in which moral boundaries between groups are redrawn and categories of "us" and "them" emerge.

-Populism has risen in recent years; however, the focus is no longer on the general population protesting against the masses, which was historically the case with populism, but rather on more political polarization, whereby a simple majority is the goal of politicians and thus leads to the "tyranny of the majority" in which they do not focus on appeasing opposing politics but reinforcing their own base.
-Moffitt argues that modern-day populists, such as Donald Trump, garner support by radically simplifying the terms of the crises and discussing them in terms of emergency politics, whilst offering a short-term response—appealing to the general public and setting such populists apart from the establishment.
+Political scientists have noted that the variety of populism in the early 21st century has somewhat different characteristics than in the past, with a diminished focus on the general population protesting against the elites.
+Instead, America’s populist politicians embrace polarization, seeking a simple governing majority (thus leading to the "tyranny of the majority") that will cater to its base of supporters, but with little interest in appeasing the opposition.
+Political scientist Benjamin Moffitt argues that 21st century populists such as Donald Trump garner support by radically simplifying the terms of the socioeconomic crises, discussing them in the context of emergency politics, whilst offering a short-term response—appealing to supporters and setting such populists apart from the establishment.

 Populists in American politics

 Andrew Jackson

 Andrew Jackson was the president from 1829 to 1837 and at the time was called the "People's President".
-His time in office was characterized by an opposition to institutions, disestablishing the Second Bank of the United States (a central bank), and disobeying the Supreme Court of the United States.
+His presidency was characterized by an opposition to institutions, disestablishing the Second Bank of the United States (a central bank), and disregarding the Supreme Court of the United States.
 Jackson argued that "It is to be regretted that the rich and powerful too often bend the acts of government to their selfish purposes."